Customers will be in the driving seat this year as digital transformation ramps up – but first technology issues will need to be addressed.

 That's the view of Nathan Steiner, Veeam Software ANZ head of systems engineering, who says a consumer and citizen-centric focus will drive digital transformation this year.

-However, he says there’s a gap in terms of what is being delivered to the consumer versus what the data centre infrastructure can provide.
+However, he says there's a gap in terms of what is being delivered to the consumer versus what the data center infrastructure can provide.

 “There's more complexity between interconnected systems in the cloud,” Steiner says.

 “What the customer requires in terms of always on access is well understood.
 How they get provisioned with security and reliability is where the focus on the data center will need to go,” he says.

 He says while digital disrupters have given consumers what they want – fast, on demand services – that's just the start.

 “Once we start providing these, we increase the demands of consumers.

 “Then what's required is technology to catch up with transformation on the back end.
 We understand what our customers want, we need to focus on infrastructure components to ensure they are scalable and can meet these demands.

 Veeam is predicting a continuation of the blurring of lines between public, private and hybrid cloud, with Steiner saying organisations want to maintain control and flexibility of how to provision services, using a combination of on-premises, private and public cloud services.